DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/03_experiment_begins.md

 ## The Consciousness Vehicles

 But here's what I found most disturbing: humans weren't designed to be independent beings.
-We were designed to be consciousness vehicles - biological bodies that could house and support non-terrestrial awareness.
+We were designed to be consciousness vehicles—biological bodies that could house and support non-terrestrial awareness, as intended by **The Werdh-anes**.

 **The modifications included:**